-DOE published a final rule for test procedures for dehumidifiers, dishwashers, and conventional cooking products.
-77 FR 65942 (Oct.
-31, 2012).
-For more information, see the rulemaking webpage
+DOE has published a Federal Register notice of final rule concerning test procedures for dehumidifiers.
+80 FR 45802 (July 31, 2015).
+For more information please see the rulemaking webpage.

 The following content summarizes the energy factor requirements for residential dehumidifiers.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 Residential dehumidifiers manufactured and distributed in commerce, as defined by 42 U.S.C.
 6291 (16), must have the minimum energy factor specified in the Code of Federal Regulations, 10 CFR 430.32(v).
 This information is also available in the Electronic Code of Federal Regulations.

 Table 1.
 Amended Energy Conservation Standards for Residential Dehumidifiers

 |75.00 or more